acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/06-tasks.md

 {: .challenge}

 >## Computing Fibonacci Numbers
 >The next example shows how  *task* and *taskwait* directives can be used to compute Fibonacci numbers recursively.
+The Fibonacci Sequence is the series of numbers:
+>0, 1, 1, 2, 3, 5, 8, 13, 21, 34, ...
+>The next number is found by adding up the two numbers before it.
 >
 >- In the *parallel* construct, the *single* directive calls *fib(n)*.
 >- The call to *fib(n)* generates two tasks.
 One of the tasks computes *fib(n-1)* and the other computes *fib(n-2)*.